 Our School of Pharmacy is one of the best in the UK.
-We’ve got the most satisfied students in the country according to the National Student Survey (2014) and our research output is the most highly rated for quality (REF 2014).
+We’ve got some of the most satisfied students in the country according to the National Student Survey (ranked 2nd among Pharmacy Schools and 4th overall in 2015) and our research output is the most highly rated for quality (REF 2014).

 Success is nothing new for the School either.
 Since our first class graduated in 2007, we’ve been top of the National Student Survey six times out of eight.
 Our modern, innovative teaching and huge employment rates (99% last year) ensure our graduates have plenty to shout about.